RobertBarachini/ai-notes-demo/README.md

 # Project description

-Demo project for turning multimedia (audio) to structured notes.
+Demo project for turning multimedia into structured notes.

 Created using a template from https://github.com/RobertBarachini/nodejs-template